-Information relating to the Corporation's Audit Committee as prescribed by National Instrument 52-110 - Audit Committees is contained in the Corporation's Annual Information Form for the year ended December 31, 2022 filed on SEDAR at www.sedar.com, commencing on page 29.
+Information relating to the Corporation's Audit Committee as prescribed by National Instrument 52-110 - Audit Committees is contained in the Corporation's Annual Information Form for the year ended December 31, 2024 filed on SEDAR at www.sedarplus.ca, commencing on page 29.

-Unless otherwise directed, it is the intention of the management designees, if named as proxy, to vote FOR the appointment of KPMG LLP as auditors of the Corporation at a remuneration to be fixed by the Board of Directors.
+Unless otherwise directed, it is the intention of the management designees, if named as proxy, to vote FOR the appointment of the Replacement Auditors as auditors of the Corporation at a remuneration to be fixed by the Board of Directors.